Constraining the new contributions to electron $g-2$ in a radiative neutrino mass model: Neutrino mass generation

 Before we end this section, we would like to discuss the situation where both $\delta a_e$ and $\delta a_\mu$ are induced via chiral enhancement of the same internal up-type quark, e.g., the top quark.
 The nonzero elements of $\lambda^u$, i.e., $\lambda^u_{31},\lambda^u_{32}$, are linked to the neutrino mass matrix parameters through

 To address the electron $g-2$, one needs the chiral enhancement, so both $\lambda^R_{31}$ and $\lambda^u_{31}$ must be present.
-On the contrary, muon $g-2$ does not need a new physics.
-However, both $\lambda^u_{32}$ and $\lambda^R_{32}$ cannot be simultaneously zero because $v$ is required to be of order 1 by oscillation data.
-In other words, $\mu\to e\gamma$ decay will always be there.
+On the contrary, muon $g-2$ does not need a new physics, as implied the current lattice findings.
+However, the $\mu\to e\gamma$ decay cannot be arbitrarily suppressed because both $\lambda^u_{32}$ and $\lambda^R_{32}$ cannot be simultaneously zero, thanks to $v\simeq 1$ from oscillation data.
 To see this more transparently, we express the branching ratio of $\mu\to e\gamma$ in terms of $\delta a_e$ and $\delta a_\mu$ through \cite{Crivellin:2018qmi,Dorsner:2020aaz}

 where $\tau_\mu=2.19\times 10^{-6}~\text{s}$ is the lifetime of the muon and $x\equiv \lambda^u_{32}/\lambda^u_{31}$.
 Now, let us suppose $\lambda^R_{32}=0$, so $\lambda^u_{32}=v\varepsilon\lambda^R_{33}\lesssim \mathcal{O}(10^{-6})$.
 Consequently, $|\delta a_\mu|\ll 10^{-11}$, and thus it can be dropped from Eq.~\eqref{eq:bremu}.
 Due to $m_e/m_\tau$ factor, $\lambda^R_{31}$ practically has negligible impact on $w$, so it is a good approximation to take $x\simeq v/w$, whose value is between 0.087 and 4.7.
 With such values, one cannot satisfy the recent bound of $\BR(\mu\to e\gamma)< 1.5\times 10^{-13}$~\cite{MEGII:2025gzr}, unless $\delta a_e\lesssim 10^{-15}$, two orders of magnitude smaller than the recent values implied by both cesium and rubidium experiments.
 This shows that, even with the muon $g-2$ anomaly gone, the tension between neutrino data and $\mu\to e\gamma$ bound restricts the electron $g-2$ from getting a significant correction of new physics.